-DCCC has a comprehensive ERM framework, which includes a risk appetite statement and a commitment to manage risk.
+In line with local regulatory requirements, DCCC has a robust Risk operations manual and a comprehensive ERM framework, which includes a risk appetite statement and a commitment to manage risk.
 It has also put in place robust risk governance processes, as well as policies, procedures and controls that help to identify, measure, monitor and manage the risks that arise in or manifest themselves as a result of DCCC's operations.
 The key policies and procedures include, but are not limited to the following:

-- ERM framework identifies, assesses risk, detailing controls for each, and how these are managed. - Business Continuity framework this specifies DCCC's overriding business continuity planning, which are designed to ensure timely recovery of operations and fulfilment of clearing obligations and effective coordination among affected parties during a business continuity event. - Clearing Rules every Clearing Member agrees to be bound by the Clearing Rules as a result of becoming a Clearing Member.
+- Risk Operations Manual The purpose of this document (Risk Manual) is to provide a risk management framework and prepare an operational manual for clearing and risk management activities by the Clearing and Risk Management Department of the DGCX Group (Clearing and Risk Management Department) that includes the identification and definition of specific risks that DCCC may face and how to address them should they materialize. - ERM framework identifies, assesses risk, detailing controls for each, and how these are managed - Business Continuity framework this specifies DCCC's overriding business continuity planning, which are designed to ensure timely recovery of operations and fulfilment of clearing obligations and effective coordination among affected parties during a business continuity event. - Clearing Rules every Clearing Member agrees to be bound by the Clearing Rules as a result of becoming a Clearing Member.